lucylow/Covid_Control/README.md

 # Covid Control
 Pandemic Response Challenge.
-Machine learning model to predict the future number of Covid19 Cases with LSTM and RL
+Machine learning model to predict the future number of Covid19 Cases with LSTM and RL.
+Innovation in the fight against the pandemic.
+Using machine learning to save lives in humanity's unprecedented global health emergy Novel Coronavirus (COVID-19) to flatten the curve.
+Development of a data-driven AI systems to predict COVID-19 infection rates and prescribe Intervention Plans (IPs) that regional governments, communities, and organizations can implement to minimize harm when reopening their economies.

 <div>

   [![Status](https://img.shields.io/badge/status-active-success.svg)]()